Do Androids Dream of Electric Sheep?: Critical reception

 Critical reception of Do Androids Dream of Electric Sheep? has been overshadowed by the popularity of its 1982 film adaptation, Blade Runner.
 Of those critics who focus on the novel, several nest it predominantly in the history of Philip K. Dick's body of work.
 In particular, Dick's 1972 speech "The Human and the Android" is cited in this connection.
 Jill Galvan calls attention to the correspondence between Dick's portrayal of the narrative's dystopian, polluted, man-made setting and the description Dick gives in his speech of the increasingly artificial and potentially sentient or "quasi-alive" environment of his present.
 Summarizing the essential point of Dick's speech, Galvan argues, "[o]nly by recognizing how [technology] has encroached upon our understanding of 'life' can we come to full terms with the technologies we have produced" (414).
 As a "bildungsroman of the cybernetic age", Galvan maintains, Do Androids Dream of Electric Sheep? follows one person's gradual acceptance of the new reality.
 Christopher Palmer emphasizes Dick's speech to bring to attention the increasingly dangerous risk of humans becoming "mechanical".
 "Androids threaten reduction of what makes life valuable, yet promise expansion or redefinition of it, and so do aliens and gods".
 Gregg Rickman cites another, earlier, and lesser-known Dick novel that also deals with androids, We Can Build You, asserting that Do Androids Dream of Electric Sheep? can be read as a sequel.

+John Nubbin reviewed Do Androids Dream of Electric Sheep? for Different Worlds magazine and stated that "In the future, the only way to tell androids from humans is through a delicate battery of tests, ones which examine the moral conscience of the subject.
+Those tested in tune with nature, and sensitive to it, will pass as human; those who aren't, won't.
+The problem is, with the differences between Dick's future and our present, most people today wouldn't pass the test.
+The questions the readers themselves will fail are interesting indicators of just how civilized we all are, and just how bizarre a sense of humor the author had."